Blue-Rocket/BlueRocketFuelCore/BRFCore/Pods/WebApiClient/README.md

 # WebApiClient

-The **WebApiClient** module provides a HTTP client framework based on _routes_ configured via the `Core` module configuration framework with support for _object mapping_ for transforming requests and responses between native objects and serialized forms, such as JSON.
-This module provides just a protocol based API and some scaffolding classes to support the API, but does not provide an actual full implementation itself, so that different HTTP back-ends can be used as needed.
+**WebApiClient** is an application framework aimed at making RESTful web service requests in a standardized way.
+The project is divided into modules, staring with a **Core** module and then branching off into various supporting modules.

 # Module: Core

+The **Core** module provides a HTTP client framework based on _routes_ with support for _object mapping_ for transforming requests and responses between native objects and serialized forms, such as JSON.
+This module provides just a protocol based API and some scaffolding classes to support the API, but does not provide an actual full implementation itself, so that different HTTP back-ends can be used as needed (see the **AFNetworking** module provides a full implementation).

 The [WebApiClient](https://github.com/Blue-Rocket/WebApiClient/blob/master/WebApiClient/Code/WebApiClient/WebApiClient.h) protocol defines the main HTTP client entry point for applications to use.
 The API is purposefully simple and based on asynchronous block callbacks: